 Badger grinned.
 "One-point-four million, Captain.
 D'ya hear me?
 One-point-four million.
 Each.
 All yours, tax- and Alliance-free."

-The surprise in Mal’s eyes had given him away.
+The surprise in his eyes had given him away.
+Knowing that, he said, "I'm still listening.”

 "I think I just took a dump in my boots," said Jayne.